 It pairs red and pink and I am wearing a shiny robe as outerwear.
 Oh, of course, wearing robes anywhere outside the house was a No-No too.
 But she never said that.
 Thus, make it three broken rules.

-However, while some old-fashioned fashion rules make for an interesting look with fashion-forward vibe, breaking other fashion rules does not.
-I call the latter rules fashion’s nature laws.
+However, while dumping old fashion rules can create an interesting look with a fashion-forward vibe, ignoring all fashion rules just to oppose makes no sense.
+Such rules are those that address creating a balanced look related to your body shape as well as the volume, and length of your pieces.
+I call these rules fashion’s nature laws.
 Nature laws like the first law and second law of thermodynamics or the conservation of energy and mass.

 - Never wear wide pants with wide tops.

 - Never wear a micro-mini, short-shorts, or a mini with high heels at any age.